-Cement Board + Plastic Sheet
+Cement Board and Plastic Sheeting

-Cement Board + Liquid Membrane
+Cement Board and a Liquid Membrane

-Cement board is installed directly on the studs.
+In this application, cement board is installed directly on the studs.
 No plastic sheeting goes behind the cement board.
 A liquid membrane, such as Redgard or Hydroban, is applied to the cement board.
 After drying, tile is installed.

-Cement Board + Sheet Membrane
+Cement Board and a Sheet Membrane

 Cement board is installed directly on the studs with no plastic sheeting behind it.
 Sheet membrane such as Schluter Kerdi is applied to the cement board with thinset.
 After the thinset has dried, tile is applied to the sheet membrane with thinset.
 Sheet membrane plus cement board (and the Schluter Kerdi brand, in particular) is one of the most popular methods of creating tight, dry shower units.

 Membrane-Faced Board Only